Mitchell Boggs: St. Louis Cardinals

-Boggs was drafted by the St. Louis Cardinals after his junior year, Boggs left Georgia to begin his professional career.
+After his junior year, Boggs left Georgia to begin his professional career.

+He was drafted by the St. Louis Cardinals in the fifth round of the 2005 MLB draft.

 On June 6, 2008, Boggs was promoted to the MLB from the Triple-A Memphis Redbirds to replace Mike Parisi on the active roster.
 In 12 starts with the Redbirds in 2008 before his promotion, Boggs was 5–1 with a 3.28 ERA.

 On June 10, 2008, Boggs got his first MLB start going five innings, giving up only four hits and two runs, in picking up his first victory, over the Cincinnati Reds, 7–2 in Cincinnati.

 Boggs broke out in 2012, having the best year of his career.
-He had a record of 4 wins and 1 loss with an ERA of 2.21.
+He had a record of four wins and one loss with an ERA of 2.21.
 He also led the National League in holds with 34.

+Boggs was on the mound in the eighth inning of the 2012 National League Wild Card Game during the infamous infield fly rule call by left field umpire Sam Holbrook, in which Andrelton Simmons's fly ball to leftfield off of Boggs was ruled an out, followed by a 19-minute delay, as Braves' fans pelted the field with debris.

 Boggs spent part of 2013 as the closer for St. Louis, but he was sent to the minor leagues in early May with an ERA of 12.66.
 He came back to the Cardinals after 18 days on May 20 and blew Michael Wacha's 2–1 lead in his debut on May 30.
 He was demoted a second time to AAA-Memphis the next day.

 Colorado Rockies

 On July 9, 2013, Boggs was traded to the Colorado Rockies for an international signing bonus.
-In 9 games for the Rockies, Boggs posted a 3.12 despite shaky command.
+In nine games for the Rockies, Boggs posted a 3.12 ERA despite shaky command.
 After the season, Boggs was non-tendered by Colorado, becoming a free agent.